Gusto Shipyard: The shipyard in Schiedam

 In the last decades of the nineteenth century two of Guust's sons: Henri Smulders (1863-1933) and Frans Smulders (1871-1937) took control.
 This was made legal in 1900.
 In 1901 the partnership A.F.
 Smulders represented by Henri and Frans Smulders bought grounds for a harbor on the Nieuwe Maas, from whence ships could reach the sea without hindrance from bridges or locks.

 In Schiedam a new shipyard was built, which once again combined a shipyard and a machine factory.
 It was opened on 1 June 1905, and gradually the employees from Utrecht (500) and Slikkerveer (800) were transferred to the new shipyard.
 In 1911 the name of the company was officially changed to Gusto, which seems a concatenation of the first names of Guust and his wife Catherina (Cato).
 In Schiedam the massive production of dredging vessels continued.
 Floating cranes (first in 1908) and floating sheerlegs (first in 1910) became a new specialty.
 Coal elevators became another specialty.
 A coal elevator was a machine to bunker coal mechanically.
 It eliminating a very tedious and labor intensive manual process.
 In Schiedam, Gusto also build bridges, which proved a savior during the Great Depression.
 Meanwhile the old shipyard in Slikkerveer continued to operate for a while, and was sold in 1917.

 Important developments in Schiedam were the production of sea-going ships, torpedo boats and minesweepers for the Dutch Navy.
 Gusto had also been involved in founding Koninklijke Hoogovens in 1917, leading to many construction orders.

+The company retained the characteristics of a family enterprise for a considerable period.
+Members of the Smulders family occupied prominent executive positions and were also the actual shareholders of the firm.
+From November 1934 onward, Hendrik Willem Ackermans served on the Supervisory Board of the Gusto shipyard, assuming its chairmanship in February 1937.
+At the outbreak of the Second World War, the shipyard was managed by Harry Smulders (a son of Frans Smulders) and N.W.
+Conijn (a son-in-law of Henri Smulders).